 Should Writers Choose Style VS Grammar?

-- First, I don’t want you to sound like a fool and lose your reputation right from the start.
+- First, I don’t want you to immediately sound like a fool and lose your reputation.

-- Second, I don’t want you to lose your writing voice for the sake of making money as a freelancer.
+- Second, I don’t want you to lose your writing voice to make money as a freelancer.

 Are you getting my point?